isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-traps/index.md

 ---
-title: Best Bed Bug Traps
+title: 7 Best Bed Bug Traps in 2026
 description: Bed bugs will often hide in mattresses and come out at night to suck your blood.
 slug: best-bed-bug-traps